Legal Advice for Compensation Insurance Claims & TPD Payouts

 What is the QLD Time Limit for Accident Compensation Claims?

-In Queensland, personal injury compensation claims must begin within three years of your accident date.
-In some situations, this period can be extended.
+In Queensland, personal injury compensation claims must begin within three years of the accident date.
+This period can be extended in some situations.
 Other conditions apply if the injured party was younger than 18 when the incident occurred.

 1. Generally, three years from the date the accident, illness or injuries happened.